The Haunted Apartment That Changed While I Slept

 Down the hall, the noticeboard listed 12B, 12C, 12D.
 No 12A.

 The corridor felt longer.
-My breath came out thin.
+My breath came thin.

 Inside, the light thinned halfway down the hall, swallowed before it reached the bedroom.
 The bed stood against a different wall.